Bill Nye, The Science Guy, Debates Ken Ham, The Creationism Guy tonight at 7:00 PM which you can watch live on the FORA.tv website.

 One of the candidates who recently announced her candidacy for President said in a speech that “intelligent design” should be taught in science because all sides of an issue in science should be taught.

-Now that the race is on to see who will challenge our President for his job, one of the areas that distinguishes one side from the other is the nature of science.… Read more
+Now that the race is on to see who will challenge our President for his job, one of the areas that distinguishes one side from the other is the nature of science.
+Typically the strategy is to initiate an assault on science by raising doubts about the research that supports a scientific theory.… Read more

 Earlier this week, I had a pingback from Michael Barton’s very interesting website entitled The Dispersal of Darwin.
 On his site I read about Michael’s recent trip to Cambridge, England, and on one of his posts from England he mentioned a new film that is coming out in September about Charles Darwin.